-In March 2018, the Ministry of Corporate Affairs has notified Ind AS 115 (Revenue from Contracts with Customers) which would be applicable for accounting periods beginning on or after April 1, 2018.
-This Standard establishes the principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+the Ministry of Corporate Affairs has notified Ind AS 116 (Leases) which would be applicable for accounting periods beginning on or after April 1, 2019.
 The Company is in the process of evaluating the requirements of the said standard and its impact on its financial statements.